Information on Outstanding Assets of a Defunct Company

 What is the role of the Official Receiver?

 Where there are outstanding assets belonging to a defunct company, these are vested in the Official Receiver under section 213 of the Insolvency, Restructuring and Dissolution Act 2018.
-The Official Receiver will then act as a representative of the defunct company to administer and/or dispose these assets under sections 212 and 216 of the Insolvency, Restructuring and Dissolution Act 2018.
+The Official Receiver will then act as a representative of the defunct company to administer and/or dispose of these assets under sections 212 and 216 of the Insolvency, Restructuring and Dissolution Act 2018.

-The Official Receiver may represent the company, if it is proven to her satisfaction under section 212(1) of the Insolvency, Restructuring and Dissolution Act 2018 that:
+The Official Receiver may represent the company, if it is proven to his satisfaction under section 212(1) of the Insolvency, Restructuring and Dissolution Act 2018 that:

 (i) the company, if still existing, would be legally or equitably bound to carry out, complete or give effect to some dealing, transaction or matter; and